Home > Analyses > Technology > Monolithic Power Systems, Inc.

 ProductDescription

-DC To DC ProductsIntegrated circuits converting and controlling voltages in devices like computers and medical equipment.
+DC To DC ProductsIntegrated circuits converting and controlling voltages for electronic systems including portable devices.

-Lighting Control ProductsICs managing backlighting for LCD panels in notebooks, monitors, car navigation, TVs, and general illumination.
+Lighting Control ProductsICs for backlighting LCD panels in notebooks, monitors, automotive navigation, TVs, and general illumination.

 Main Competitors

-Monolithic Power Systems, Inc. faces 38 competitors in the Semiconductors industry; here are the top 10 leaders by market capitalization:
+There are 38 competitors in the sector, with the table below showing the top 10 leaders by market capitalization:

 CompetitorMarket Cap.